Left Chevron

 Poisoning Amongst the Senior Population

-8c4e7ddecfb739ef5c33c55621b27630 MReports show that seniors are at an increased risk for poisoning.
-Some experts estimate that half of all seniors mismanage at least one of their medications and that seniors are twice as likely as other patients to present to the emergency room as a result of drug safety issues, such as, confusion over multiple medications, skipped doses, or variances from recommended doses.
+Reports show that seniors are at an increased risk for poisonings.
+Some experts estimate that half of all seniors mismanage at least one of their medicine and that seniors are twice as likely as other patients to present to a hospital's emergency department as a result of drug safety issues, such as confusion with multiple medicines, skipped doses, or taking too much or too little of the recommended dose.

 More Safety Articles